spinnylights/vulkan-notes/vulkan_notes.md

 | ![diagram](pics/line_nodes.svg)     | Vertices in a line are grouped from left to right                       |
 | ![diagram](pics/triangle_nodes.svg) | Vertices in a triangle are grouped clockwise from the provoking vertex  |

+#### Primitive topologies

+At this stage, the edges of a primitive and its provoking vertex are mainly significant for fragment shading.
+If you're using flat shading, the data accompanying the provoking vertex for fragment shading (like material parameters) will be used for every vertex in the primitive.
+If not, the values of those data points will be interpolated along the edges of the primitive for every fragment.
+We'll discuss this in more detail when we talk about rasterization, but you can use this information here to help yourself imagine what each topology might be useful for.

+Also, any of these topologies can be used in conjunction with a geometry shader to guide the procedural generation of geometry in a scene.
+Which you should use depends on the kind of input data your geometry shader needs; the topologies with adjacency are intended specifically for this purpose, in case your geometry shader needs some extra context.
+Looking at the toplogies from this angle puts them in a different light than considering them from the perspective of fragment shading.

+The patch list topology is intended specifically for use with tessellation.
+The idea there is that you can pick a number of vertices to make up a _patch_ and then fill in the space between them using tessellation control and evaluation shaders.
+This presents an alternate route for procedurally generating geometry, although you can also use tessellation and geometry shading together.
+We'll get into all of this in more detail after this section.

 ## Shaders

 In the context of Vulkan, the spec describes shaders as